 Build some guidelines into your strategy that lay out the expectations for your innovation.
 Before you start the innovation process, have a general idea of what you’re looking for as far as the number of ideas you want to foster or a certain quality benchmark you want to hit.
 There should also be a reasonably flexible timeline.
 If you don’t put any of these things in place, you run the risk of finding the solution to a problem that doesn’t exist or finding a problem without a solution.

 Innovation is an Investment

 The leadership team at MCL understands the importance of investing in its employees and encouraging them to contribute ideas that will propel the company forward.
 An innovation team meets regularly to brainstorm and test ideas.
 Members are allotted a budgetary allowance that offers the freedom to incubate and build ideas while regularly sharing their progress with company leaders.
-As MCL President Paul Knoll puts it, “We want to be there to meet our customers’ innovation needs.
-Everyone on our team is listening for those opportunities and focusing on delivering that innovation.”
+MCL wants to be there to meet customers’ innovation needs, so everyone on the team is listening for those opportunities and focusing on delivering that innovation.

 If you choose to implement an innovation strategy at your organization, you’ll likely see some positive changes.
 Innovation can be highly motivating and inspiring for those involved, even when inevitable challenges pop up.
 Strategizing as a team fosters positive action, encourages an open-minded approach to problem solving and can take your organization to new levels of innovation and creativity — the cornerstones of success.
 Once you start seeing results, you’ll never want to stop asking yourself, “What if…?”